ramonsuarez/ramonsuarez.github.io/content/post/traction-eos-book-summary-and-review.md

 Three rules of thumb for the Scorecard:

-- The numbers in the Scorecard should be weekly activity-based numbers that predict your P&amp;L (profits and loss statement)
+- The numbers in the Scorecard should be weekly activity-based numbers that predict your P&L (profits and loss statement)
 - You still look at either monthly or quarterly financial statements and monitor your budget
 - Red flag categories that are off track.